enmasseio/evejs/README.md

 - `add(transport: Transport) : Transport`
   Add a loaded transport to the manager.
 Returns the transport itself.
+- `clear()`
+  Close all configured transports and remove them from the manager.
 - `get(id: string) : Transport`
   Get a single transport by it's id.
   Throws an error when no matching transport is found.